jch00oo/CAA-Data-Analysis-Project/README.md

 ![3](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/3.png)

-The regression plot, We can see that improving the clickers’ performance on engaging with the CalCon newsletters can increase their performance on the alumni activity participation.
+The regression plot implies that improving the clickers’ performance on engaging with the CalCon newsletters can increase their performance on the alumni activity participation.

 ![4](https://github.com/jch00oo/CAA-Data-Analysis-Project/blob/main/4.png)